 IoT Hidden Menu is kind of a secret setting that pops up when you dial some code on your Android phone.
-Since the beginning of Android, these types of hidden options, also known as easter eggs have been the part of the OS that we can still explore by performing a set of actions on particular marks.
+Since the beginning of Android, these types of hidden options, also known as easter eggs have been part of the OS that we can still explore by performing a set of actions on particular marks.
 By default, these underground options have been added for Android users to explore and take advantage of in need.

 The fact is massive users of Android still aren’t familiar with the IoT Hidden Menu and how they can access it.
-Even it has been available for ages, it still contains some fascinating options and also helps find hardware faults.
+Even though it has been available for ages, it still contains some fascinating options and also helps find hardware faults.
 In this article, we will uncover everything about the IoT Hidden Menu including the secret codes that perform specific tasks when you dial them.
 Sounds exciting?
 Let’s begin.

 - 1 What is IoT Hidden Menu?

 - 3 Alternative of IoT Hidden Menu

 - 4 Android Secret Codes That Perform Specific Tasks